Nancy Pelosi Has A ‘Compelling Case’ Against Trump, Says Legal Expert

 — The Hill (@thehill) February 17, 2019

-The biggest legal weakness in Donald Trump’s decision is, according to Harvard Law School Professor Laurence Tribe, that none of the laws his emergency order triggers authorize constructing a border wall.
+The biggest legal weakness in Donald Trump’s decision is, according to Tribe, that none of the laws his emergency order triggers authorize constructing a border wall.

 “No emergency, for sure.
 But it turns out the biggest legal weakness in Trump’s defense is that none of the federal laws his so-called ’emergency’ declaration triggers actually authorizes constructing even one mile of his wall!
 Guess he didn’t get around to reading the statutes!”